-Lehman Brothers Holdings Inc. Sponsor and Seller CIFG Assurance North America, Inc. Class A8 and Class A9 Certificate Insurer

-Structured Asset Securities Corporation Depositor
+Lehman Brothers Holdings Inc. Sponsor and Seller Structured Asset Securities Corporation Depositor

-Consider carefully the risk factors beginning on page S-18 of this prospectus supplement.
+Consider carefully the risk factors beginning on page 8-19 of this prospectus supplement and on page 2 of the prospectus.

-For a list of capitalized terms used in this prospectus supplement and the prospectus, see the glossary of defined terms beginning on page S-107 in this prospectus supplement and the index of principal terms on page 126 in the prospectus.
+For a list of capitalized terms used in this prospectus supplement and the prospectus, see the glossary of defined terms beginning on page S-105 in this prospectus supplement and the index of principal terms on page 143 of the prospectus.